 The information below complies with our statutory obligations to deliver RSE under sections 34 & 35 of the Children and Social Work Act 2017.
-It will have due regard for the DfE's statutory Relationships Education, Relationships and Sex Education and Health Education Guidance and other relevant guidance.
+It has due regard for the DfE's statutory Relationships Education, Relationships and Sex Education and Health Education Guidance (June 2019 as updated) and other relevant guidance.